jgregory6/resources/project.md

-# MIS3690 Web Technologies - Term Project (subject to changes)
+# MIS3690 Web Technologies - Term Project

 ## What is the Term Project?